electricians mate at work

 Navy

-In today’s Navy, it’s the Electricians Mate (EM) that ensures all electrical equipment and electrical systems aboard ship are properly maintained and operating efficiently.
+In today’s Navy, an Electrician’s Mate (EM) ensures that all electrical equipment and electrical systems aboard ship are properly maintained and operating efficiently.

-It’s the EM who repairs, tests, and installs advanced electrical appliances and equipment both in port and underway.
+The EM repairs, tests, and installs advanced electrical appliances and equipment both in port and underway.

 navy em at work